CodePosse/NG8-Material-Boilerplate/README.md

 The vast majority of the modules you will need are included and placed in a TypeScript file called `material.ts` inside the `demo-app/` folder.
-When you get started, it is a good idea to make your own copy of this folder and start your work there.